ftsrg/theta/hu.bme.mit.theta.formalism.cfa/README.md

 See _src/test/resources_ for more examples.

+### C source to CFA

+An unstable, prototype tool is available that can parse simple C programs into CFAs using Eclipse CDT.
+The tool can be downloaded [here](home.mit.bme.hu/~hajdua/theta/c-to-cfa.jar).
+This tool is no longer maintained as we are currently developing an LLVM frontend for CFAs.

 ## Tool

 The tool can be built using the command `./gradlew theta-cfa` (Linux) or `gradle.bat theta-cfa` (Windows).
 The runnable file will appear under _build/libs_.
 The tool also requires the libraries in the _../lib_ folder (if you work on Windows, also read the README there).